Barney's Good Day Good Night: Plot

-Barney and his friends are playing outside on a sunny day.
-Kristen, Stephen, Robert, and Ashley sing "Mr. Sun".
 Robert tells Barney that he has always wanted to stay up all night long just too see what happens at nighttime.
-The kids are in for some nighttime fun during the day with Barney's invention: the Night-Timer.
-When the lights go down, they all imagine that it's nighttime and get ready for bed by taking a bath, putting on their pajamas and brushing their teeth.
+At the school, Barney has the kids get ready for bed by taking a bath, putting on their pajamas and brushing their teeth ("Getting Ready for Bed").
+The kids are told a bedtime story in which Barney and three sandman help a girl find one more thing she wants before going to sleep ("Just One More Thing").
+Barney then sings a lullaby to make the kids fall asleep, but it still fails, so he brings out his Night-Timer to turn the day into nighttime.
 Barney teaches the kids some unusual sights and sounds associated with nighttime.
 After singing some of their favorite nighttime songs, the stars begin to fade and before they know it, the sun is shining once again.
+Back in reality, Barney and the kids sing "I Love You", and the kids leave afterward.